danman01/ebook-book-template/chapter05-making_recommendations.md

 # Making Recommendations with Spark
 Recommendation systems help narrow your choices to those that best meet your particular needs, and they are among the most popular applications of big data processing.
 This use case exercise using machine learning to perform parallel and iterative processing in Spark and covers:

-* Collaborative filtering for recommendations with Spark
+- Collaborative filtering for recommendations with Spark
-* Loading and exploring the sample data set with Spark
+- Loading and exploring the sample data set with Spark
-* Using Spark MLlib’s Alternating Least Squares algorithm to make movie recommendations
+- Using Spark MLlib's Alternating Least Squares algorithm to make movie recommendations
-* Testing the results of the recommendations
+- Testing the results of the recommendations

 ## Collaborative Filtering with Spark

-**Collaborative filtering** algorithms recommend items (this is the *filtering* part) based on preference information from many users (this is the *collaborative* part).
+**Collaborative filtering** algorithms recommend items (this is the _filtering_ part) based on preference information from many users (this is the _collaborative_ part).
 The collaborative filtering approach is based on similarity; the basic idea is people who liked similar items in the past will like similar items in the future.
 In the example below, Ted likes movies A, B, and C. Carol likes movies B and C. Bob likes movie B. To recommend a movie to Bob, we calculate that users who liked B also liked C, so C is a possible recommendation for Bob.
 Of course, this is a tiny example.
 In real situations, we would have much more data to work with.

 ![](images/mllib_rec_engine_image004.jpg)